tatianeolivatto/ACR-Street-View/README.md

 ## ACR-Street-View

-The code available refers to an ACR (accessible curb ramps) detectior developed in Yolov4 Darknet.
+The code available refers to an ACR (accessible curb ramps) detector developed in YOLOv4 Darknet.

-Dataset used for training refers to Tiled Google Street View panoramas, available for download at:
+1. Dataset used for training refers to Tiled Google Street View panoramas, available for download at:

 https://app.roboflow.com/ds/gAqIbVSys4?key=KGKGyhUSMD